Quantum spin ice in three-dimensional Rydberg atom arrays: Phase Diagram---Approximate Methods

 From the Hamiltonian in Eq.~\eqref{eq:hamsplit}, it is clear that, in the limit $\Omega \gg V$, the ground state is a transverse-field-polarized (TFP) state, i.e.,~a product state of $(\ket{g} - \ket{r})_i$ at each site $i$.
 Thus, as $\Omega$ is increased away from $\Omega_C$, the system should eventually go through a phase transition from the putative QSL phase into the TFP phase.
 From the point of view of the QSL, this is a Higgs transition because the operator $\hat{S}^x$ that acquires expectation value in the TFP phase creates a pair of ``electric"-charge excitations in the spin liquid.
 The perturbation theory in $\Omega/V$ that we performed in Sec.~\ref{sec:mcpert} relies on the ability to go to a basis where the Hilbert space decouples into ice rule obeying and ice rule disobeying sectors separated by an energy gap of $V$.
 But the ground state in the $\Omega \gg V$ limit (TFP) straddles both of these sectors.
 So we do not expect perturbation theory in $\Omega/V$ to capture the phase transition into the TFP phase that contains the $\Omega \to \infty$ ground state.
 Hence, we will present an indirect reasoning below.
 In the $\Omega \ll V$ limit, $\hat{H}_{\text{LR}}$ was important, since it was the dominant term splitting the degeneracy in the ice manifold.
 On the other hand, in the vicinity of the putative Higgs transition, $\hat{H}_{\text{LR}}$ may not be as important since the largest term in $\hat{H}_{\text{LR}}$ has magnitude $V/27$, and as justified above using Table~\ref{tab:numerics}, the effect of $\hat{H}_{\text{LR}}$ is indeed perturbative.
 Therefore, we drop $\hat{H}_{\text{LR}}$ as a zeroth-order approximation for calculating the Higgs transition point.
 The resulting Hamiltonian is the transverse field Ising model on the pyrochlore lattice.
 Refs.~\cite{emonts2018monte} and~\cite{rochner2016spin} studied this model and found the transition point $\Omega_H$ to be at $\Omega_H=0.55(5)V$ and $0.6V$ respectively.
 This leads us to expect that, in the window $0.44 < \Omega < 0.55$, the ground state may be a QSL, leading us to sketch the phase diagram shown in Fig.~\ref{fig:phase_diagram}.

 Within our approximation, $\Omega_C<\Omega_H$ and there is a window where the QSL is the ground state.
 However, the introduction of $\hat{H}_{\text{LR}}$ may result in a lowering of the energy of the TFP state relative to the QSL.
 Calculating this effect and verifying that this does not bring down $\Omega_H$ far enough to destroy the QSL phase requires a more careful calculation which is beyond the scope of this work.
+We note that, to be certain about the existence of all the phases we found and about not missing any additional phases, a more detailed quantum Monte Carlo study is required, and we leave it for future work.

 In the remainder of this section, we provide some intuition for the Higgs transition by performing a gauge mean field theory (gMFT) calculation introduced in Ref.~\cite{savary2012coulombic}.